digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Text map functions
 ~~~~~~~~~~~~~~~~~~

-**Entry order**: The operations under return always a map with entries
+**Entry order**: The operations below always return a map with entries
 ordered by keys.

 * ``TEXTMAP_EMPTY : ∀ α.
 'TextMap' α``